What is a distichia (dystichia)?

 The more commonly affected breeds include American Cocker Spaniel, Cavalier King Charles Spaniel, Shih Tzu, Lhasa Apso, Dachshund, Shetland Sheepdog, Golden Retriever, Chesapeake Retriever, Bulldog, Boston Terrier, Pug, Boxer Dog, and Pekingese.

 What are the clinical signs of distichiasis?

-The symptoms or clinical signs will vary with the severity of the condition, including the number of extra eyelashes, their size and their stiffness.
+The signs will vary with the severity of the condition, including the number of extra eyelashes, their size, and their stiffness.
 In some cases, when the extra eyelashes are very soft, the patient does not show any symptoms.
-In other cases, the distichiae irritate the eye and cause inflammation, eye discharges and pain; left untreated the cornea may become ulcerated.
-You may notice redness or inflammation of the eye and/or the conjunctiva, excessive tearing (epiphora) or other discharges from the affected eye, and excessive blinking (blepharospasm).
-Due to pain, your dog may squint, keep the sore eye tightly closed or rub or paw at the eye.
+In other cases, the distichiae irritate the eye and cause inflammation, eye discharges, and pain; left untreated the cornea may become ulcerated.
+You may notice redness or inflammation of the eye or the conjunctiva, excessive tearing (epiphora) or other discharges from the affected eye, and excessive blinking or squinting (blepharospasm).
+This can be painful and your dog may rub or paw at the eye.
 If there is a corneal ulcer, the affected part of the cornea often appears bluish and may be less shiny in appearance.